AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-site.md

 Once the pipeline has deployed the Reference Demo Add-On, you can access the AEM authoring environment to create demo sites based on the add-on content.

-1. From the program overview page in Cloud Manager, tap or click on the link to the authoring environment.
+1. From the program overview page in Cloud Manager, tap or click on the link to the AEM authoring environment.

    ![Access authoring environment](assets/access-author.png)